-Some managed code applications can consume hundreds of megabytes of RAM while they are running.
-We have examined some specific memory problems in this chapter: memory leaks, which can cause your application to consume more and more memory as it runs until it eventually exhausts the heap; and periodic spikes in memory use caused by excessive temporary object creation, which can lead to scalability issues.
-These problems impact your application's memory use in negative ways.
+Some managed code applications consume hundreds of megabytes of RAM while they are running.
+We examined some specific memory problems in this chapter: memory leaks, which can cause your application to consume more and more memory as it runs until it eventually exhausts the heap, and periodic spikes in memory use caused by excessive temporary object creation, which can lead to scalability issues.
+These problems adversely impact your application's memory use.
 These problems also contribute to your application's memory footprint.
-Your application may be well-behaved with respect to these errors-but it may still feel slow, especially when run on the kinds of hardware and in the kinds of software environments that your target users are likely to have.
+Your application may be well-behaved with respect to these errors-but performance may still seem slow, especially when run in various end-user environments.

-One probable cause of sluggish performance is that your application may be using excessive amounts of memory as it runs.
+One possible cause of sluggish performance is that your application may use excessive amounts of memory as it runs.
 What is excessive?
 That depends on the environment-hardware and software-in which your application is used.
-You may have a pretty good idea of what that environment is, but you cannot know for certain that your target users will not try to run several other applications at the same time as they run yours.
+You may have a good idea of the end user environment, but the environment can change.
+For example, the end user may run several other applications at the same time as they run yours which competes for memory resources.
 Nor can you force hardware upgrades on your users every time you release a new version of your application.
 All of this makes a strong argument for keeping your application's memory footprint small.

-Let's be more specific: We are talking about RAM footprint, not just overall memory use.
-The worst thing you can do to ruin application performance-and your end-users' perception of your application-is to force it to rely on the operating system's virtual memory system.
-Paging managed objects into virtual memory is a sure way to ruin application performance.
+More specifically, the memory use addressed here is the RAM footprint, not just overall memory use.
+The biggest effect to application performance-and your end-users' perception of your application-is to force the application to rely on the operating system's virtual memory system.
+Paging managed objects into virtual memory greatly decreases application performance.